BrunoBoehm/code-notes/ruby.md

   counter += 1
 end
 ```
+Note that the return value of a `while loop is always nil.
+If we want our method to return something else, we have to tell it to do so.

 ### Each
 The most important thing to remember about `each` is that it does not change the return value.
 It implicitly returns the original array.